fastsolvers/SuperDC/README.md

 - Other dense or sparse matrices with small off-diagonal (numerical) ranks<br>
 (The matrices needed to be represented or approximated by a hierarchical semiseparable matrix (HSS) form.)

 *Provided as is.
-No warranty.
-No liability.*
+No warranty whatsoever.
+No liability whatsoever.*

 # Authors
 Any questions or feedbacks are welcome!